Kevin De Bruyne

-Despite Manchester City finishing the 2019/20 Premier League season 18 points behind champions Liverpool, it was a campaign to remember on an individual level for Kevin De Bruyne.
+Despite Manchester City finishing 2019/20 18 points behind champions Liverpool, it was a campaign to remember on an individual level for Kevin De Bruyne.
 The Belgian became only the second player in the competition's history to record 20 assists in a single season, matching Thierry Henry's total for Arsenal in 2002/03.

-Like Henry 17 years earlier, De Bruyne perhaps proved himself the best player in England but was unable to lead his team to the title.
-He was nonetheless consistently outstanding, and played a crucial role in City surpassing 100 Premier League goals in a season for a third time.
-“Kevin has something unique,” said his manager Pep Guardiola.
+Like Henry 17 years earlier, De Bruyne was one of the best players in England but was unable to lead his team to the title.
+He was nonetheless consistently outstanding, and played a crucial role in City surpassing 100 Premier League goals in a season for the third time.
+The following campaign, he was once again key as City won the Premier League title for the third time under Pep Guardiola.
+“Kevin has something unique,” said Guardiola.
 “He can run; the vision he has.
 He sees things others cannot see.
 Right now, in the midfield position, he is the best (in the world).”

 De Bruyne has qualities that extend to all areas of the pitch.
 His ability to create goalscoring chances from accurate deliveries is potentially unrivalled – he can reach the smallest spaces behind an opposing defence (below) with passes or crosses that are so powerful that defenders and goalkeepers struggle against them.
 Any attackers committing to forward runs thrive on those deliveries.

 He can also pass equally well with both feet, through shifting possession from one to the other and playing accurate balls over varying distances, often through the smallest of spaces.
 He can therefore penetrate opposing defensive lines from numerous angles, and adapt to the press applied by his direct opponent.
 That he can do so means he cannot be forced on to a weak foot or side of the pitch, making him even more difficult to defend against.